 MONASH BIOMEDICAL LEARNING & TEACHING

-The Monash Biomedical Learning and Teaching building on the Clayton campus of Monash University, Melbourne, Australia, will act as an innovative hub for undergraduate students studying the biomedical sciences.
+The Monash Biomedical Learning and Teaching building on the Clayton campus of Monash University, Melbourne, Australia, is as an innovative hub for undergraduate students studying the biomedical sciences.

 Made up of a series of interlocking cuboid blocks, the building spans four levels and has a lower ground floor and roof plantroom.
 It will provide a total of 11,400 square metres of state-of-the-art learning space.